leadtune/clj-drmaa/README.md

 The above command will block until all the jobs have been processed.
 Once done you will find that the homedir (`~/`) has been littered with all of the jobs output from above.

-To use slime on your local (host) box to connect to the guest's swank you need to use SSH to tunnel the port:
+To use slime on your local (host) box you can connect to the guest's swank using SSH to forward the port:

     guest-box $ cd /vagrant
     guest-box $ ./with-sge lein swank